 Agios Prokopios Beach is a long, wide stretch of soft golden sand, one of the best beaches in Greece.
 The east end of the beach is where it meets with Agios Prokopios town, and thus where you will find the majority of beach bars, cafes, and companies offering water sports facilities.

-If the beach doesn’t offer enough aquatic fun for your liking, there is the Aqua Fun Waterpark further inland.
+There is the Aqua Fun Waterpark further inland.
 The park is full of waterslides and pools of various sizes, as well as comforts such as poolside bars and cafes, to provide the whole family with a relaxing day in the water.

 Directly north, you can find the Limnothalassa Aliki Naxou National Park, great for a day out exploring the natural landscape.
 The Naxos Camping Grounds are nearby if you are interested in alternative accommodations.